esamattis/piler/README.md

 For the stable see the <a href="http://epeli.github.com/node-pile">homepage</a>.
 </div>

+# Pile

-# Awesome Asset Manager for Node.js and Express: node-pile
+## Awesome Asset Manager for Node.js

-*node-pile* allows you to manage all your JavaScript and CSS assets cleanly directly from code.
+*Pile* allows you to manage all your JavaScript and CSS assets cleanly and directly from code.
 It will concatenate and minify them in production and it takes care of rendering the tags as every other proper asset manager.